 There will be three main workshops associated with the unit, for which attendance is mandatory:

-This introductory morning workshop will review the unit goals, give students the chance to introduce themselves and their project (If known), and review some basic content on best work practices, health and safety, ethics, professional development, and reflective practice.
+Workshop 1 (Friday Week 1, 11am -3pm, Physics Briefing Room 7WW 149): Unit Orientation.
+This introductory morning workshop will review the unit goals, give students the chance to introduce themselves and their project, and review some basic content on best work practices, health and safety, ethics, professional development, and reflective practice.
 These are essential tools for making the most of your practical experience during the unit.

-This afternoon workshop follows on from workshop 1, and will be aimed at reflecting on the skills and knowledge you have gained across your degree, and how this might map to potential employers, and what they are looking for.
-We will look at how to recognise our strengths and make best use of them; as well as identifying ares where we can improve, and make plans on how to develop those areas during the unit.
+Workshop 2 (Friday Week 1, 3-6pm, Briefing room): My Degree - Themes, Knowledge and Skills.
+This afternoon workshop follows on from workshop 1, and will be aimed at reflecting on the skills and knowledge you have gained across your degree, how this might map to potential employers, and what they are looking for.
+We will look at how to recognise our strengths and make best use of them; as well as identifying areas where we can improve, and make plans on how to develop those areas during the unit.
 Finally, we will make a first draft of a personal curriculum vitae (CV, resume).

-This workshop will focus on two key opportunities where we present ourselves to our colleagues in a professional context: giving a formal presentation; and giving a job interview.
+Workshop 3 (Friday Week 11, 1-4pm, Physics Multipurpose Room 7WW 2.300): CVs, Cover Letters and Job Interviews.
+This workshop will focus on two key opportunities where we present ourselves to our colleagues in a professional context: giving a formal presentation and giving a job interview.
 The workshop will look at techniques for delivering an informative and professional presentation, and will go through the process involved in a typical professional job interview.
-We will use a combination of delivered content and group exercises, including mock interviews, with a focus on developing confidence and experience in presenting in different situations.
+We will use a combination of delivered content and group exercises, including practice interviews, with a focus on developing confidence and experience in presenting in different situations.

-The main component of this unit is a project conducted with an external partner organisation, such as the Australian Astronomical Observatory (AAO) or the CSIRO Astronomy and Space Science division (CASS).
+The main component of this unit is a project conducted with an external partner organisation.
 Projects range from pure research to projects with a more educational or outreach flavour.
-All projects, however, should give you exposure to a professional working environment, and the opportunity to contribute to a larger effort related to professional astronomy and science.
-You will spend nominally 10 days working with the partner organisation, spread over 10 weeks of the semester (but this can vary from project to project).
-Projects should start in Week 2, concluding in Week 11, but again there will be some variations in schedule according to the particular project.
+All projects, however, should give you exposure to a professional working environment, and the opportunity to contribute to a larger effort related to professional physics.
+You will spend nominally 100 hours working with the partner organisation, spread throughout the semester.
+We suggest you spend one week of the mid-semester break, and 9 Fridays working at the external organisation, however the hours will need to be negotiated with your external supervisor and you may be required to spend additional days during the mid-semester break.
+Projects should normally start in Week 2, concluding in Week 10, but again there will be some variations in schedule according to particular circumstances.
+If you miss a day of your placement due to unforseen circumstances, you should plan to make up the hours and/or apply for special consideration.

 Required Unit Materials